Wealth Management Platform for AdvisorsBuilt by Advisors, For Advisors

 Having these teams and resources in-house gives you control over managing the client experience without having to outsource services such as filing tax returns.
 The result is that the platform simplifies the wealth management process for you and your clients and provides a coordinated experience.

-Barron’s awarded the 2020 #5, 2019 #4 and 2018 #3 Top RIA Firms ranking to Mariner Wealth Advisors based on data compiled for Mariner Wealth Advisors and the 2017 #2 and 2016 #1 rankings to Mariner Holdings based upon data compiled for Mariner Holdings’ registered investment adviser subsidiaries.
-The number of firms included in the rankings were: 20 (2016), 30 (2017), 40 (2018), 50 (2019) and 100 (2020).
-Barron’s publishes these lists based upon a number of criteria and the firms’ filings with the SEC were used to cross-check the data provided to Barron’s.
-The listing includes the firms’ numbers of clients, employees, advisors, offices and state locations.
+*Barron’s awarded the 2021 and 2020 #5, 2019 #4 and 2018 #3 Top RIA Firms rankings to Mariner Wealth Advisors based on data compiled for Mariner Wealth Advisors and the 2017 #2 and 2016 #1 rankings to Mariner Holdings based upon data compiled for Mariner Holdings’ registered investment adviser subsidiaries.
+The number of firms included in the rankings were: 20 (2016), 30 (2017), 40 (2018), 50 (2019) and 100 (2020 and 2021).
+Barron’s publishes rankings based upon a number of criteria and the firms’ filings with the SEC were used to cross-check the data provided.
+The listing includes numbers of clients, employees, advisors, offices and state locations.
 The award is not indicative of future performance and there is no guarantee of future investment success.
-Registration of an investment advisor does not imply a certain level of training or skill.
+For additional information visit www.barrons.com.